 On November 26th 2018, Patrick Breyer replied to the European Commission accepting the release of documents without disclosing any personal information.
 On January 17th 2019, REA refused to grant him access to documents in order to protect the commercial interests of the members of the iBorderCtrl consortium following Article 4 of Regulation 1049/2001 and Article 3 of Regulation 1290/2013 laying down the rules for participation and dissemination in "Horizon 2020 - the Framework Programme for Research and Innovation (2014-2020)".

-On March 15th 2019 , Patrick Breyer appealed against the European Commission’s denial to access information before the General Court of the EU complaining a violation of Articles 4 “exceptions”, 7 “processing of initial applications” and 8 “Processing of confirmatory applications” of Regulation 1049/2001.
+On March 15th 2019 , Patrick Breyer appealed against the European Commission’s denial to access information before the General Court of the EU complaining against a violation of Articles 4 “exceptions”, Article 7 “processing of initial applications” and Article 8 “Processing of confirmatory applications” of Regulation 1049/2001.

 Decision overview